 Crochet your #TemperatureBlanket with these FREE patterns! 🧶🌡️ Start your creative journey with these fun designs and tips.
 Check them out here.

-Crochet a Temperature Blanket with Free Patterns
+How a Temperature Blanket Works

 The Mirage Blanket by Buttonnose Crochet was crocheted with DK Weight Yarn [3] and a 4.5 mm crochet hook.
 The project is made with twelve 16 X 16 inch blocks that are assembled into a finished blanket measuring 50 inches X 66 inches in size.